jmendesf/DG_rotations/README.md

  - QGLViewer for QT4

 Additionally, it is necessary to modify the installation of DGtal.
 If DGtal was already installed prior to using this program, a clean uninstall might necessary.
-In the `make/`directory of DGtal, for the  `FindQGLVIEWER.cmake` file :
+In the `cmake/`directory of DGtal, and for the  `FindQGLVIEWER.cmake` file :

 - locate the `find_library(QGLVIEWER_LIBRARY_RELEASE ...... )` line
 - add `QGLViewer-qt4` to the list of `NAMES` :